 Patented Aug.
 26, 1975 3,775 ARALIA PLANT Joseph W. Hoak, 17040 SW.
 90th Ave., Miami, Fla.
 33157 Filed Apr.
 8, 1974, Ser.
 No. 459,110 Int.
 Cl.
 A01h 5/00 US.
 Cl.
 Plt.-88 1 Claim This invention relates to a new and distinct variety of Aralia plant and is a result of a sport in the production of Polyscias (Aralia) balfouriana minifolia in Hoaks Nursery in Miami, Fla.
 The origin of the descriptive word minifolia in the recognized variety Polyscias balfouriana is unknown to the applicant, other than to say that it has been in general use by nurserymen in the South Florida area to describe an Aralia plant having smaller leaves than those of the balfouriana variety.
 I have named my new variety Aralia Palapala.
 This new variety has been asexually reproduced and propagated by cuttings for a period of over five years since the first mutation was discovered, with no reversal to the original variety, Polyscias balfouriana minifolia.
 This sport came about as a variant of a green Polyscias balfouriana minifolia that was growing in a shade house on the south end of Hoaks greenhouse and nursery in Miami, Fla When transplanted to the outside at the back of the greenhouse it was cut back.
 One year later one branch came back as a sport.
 After propagating this sport for about 5 years, cuttings were placed in a back slat house in cutting boxes.
 When of potting size, these were transplanted to inch pots and moved to Hoaks Silver Palm Nursery, Goulds, Fla. where they are at this time. [source]

-The most popular of the Aralia plants grown reaching 6’ to 8’ feet indoors.
-An upright grower, finely-textured, unusual, twisted character with a lacy-looking specimen.
+Ming Aralia is the most popular of the Aralia plants grown, reaching 6’ to 8’ feet indoors.
+An upright grower, a finely-textured, unusual, twisted character with a lacy-looking specimen.

-The exposed branches can be trained to create and add additional beauty to the ming Aralia.
+The exposed branches can be trained to create and add additional beauty to the Ming tree plant.

-Ming does best indoors with bright filtered light.
+Ming plants do best indoors with bright indirect light but will tolerate partial shade or medium-light environment.
 Allow soil to dry between waterings.
 Aralia fruticosa is sensitive to cold temperatures.

-Expect plants to drop leaves when temperatures fall into the 40°-55° degrees Fahrenheit range.
+Expect plants to drop leaves when temperatures fall into the 40° to 55° degrees Fahrenheit range.

 The leaves of this dwarf cultivar resemble the leaves of finely-divided parsley.
-This Polyscias produces small-leaves, compact with side shoots making “Parsley Aralia” a good choice for growing in small 4”-8” inch pots.
+This Polyscias produces small leaves, compact with side shoots making “Aralia Parsley” a good choice for growing in small 4” to 8” inch pots.

-A bushy medium-sized bush, shrub, tree is often grown as a hedge is south Florida.
-Leaves often white and scalloped.
+A bushy medium-sized bush, shrub, tree is often grown as a hedge in south Florida.
+Leaves are often white and scalloped.

-Fern-leaf Aralia (Polyscias filicifolia) is a free-branching, broad-leaved evergreen.
+The Fern-leaf Aralia plant (Polyscias filicifolia) is a free-branching, broad-leaved evergreen.
 With a much-divided leaf, filicifolia is one of the best varieties to use in simulating dwarf trees.

-Fernleaf grows quicker, has light, graceful leaves, with a deep green color making it very pretty as a small, young plant.
+Fernleaf grows quicker and has light, graceful leaves with a deep green color, making it very pretty as a small, young plant.

 The shape of Aralia filicifolia leaves can vary with one plant making for some interesting looks.
 On young plants, the lance-shaped leaves with very jagged edges appear very “fern-like.”